Technigo/project-news-site/README.md

 # News Site

-Assignment from Technigo bootcamp.
+Second assignment from Technigo bootcamp.
 Includes creating a basic webpage which is responsive and had different designs for mobile, desktop and tablet.

 ## The problem